 - Two members of the expedition team (Fifield, a geologist, and Milburn, a biologist) set to leave the alien facility and return to the Prometheus.
 The first of them is the mapmaking expert of the crew and the controller of two floating cartographic drones that are presumably still mapping through the tunnels.

 You'd expect: Them to reach their destination safely.
-If they get lost, all they have to do is checking Fifield’s wrist computer for the three dimensional map of the corridors he just created.
+If they get lost, all they have to do is check Fifield’s wrist computer for the three-dimensional map of the corridors he just created.

-Instead: They get lost, but none of the two comes up with doing such a thing.
+Instead: They get lost, but neither of the two thinks of doing such a thing.

 The result: The next point.

 - Fifield and Milburn come upon a pile of corpses who all have exit wounds in their heads.
 They radio in to the ship's captain, justifiably freaked out, and tell them their position.
 Janek tells them he's been getting a glitch from one of Fifield's mapping probes that is situated at the end of a long corridor.

 You'd expect: That, since Janek can see the stranded team members' location on his comm system and can direct them, he would tell them to wait near the entrance of the structure until morning.
 Or, failing that, he would tell them to stay exactly where they are and not touch anything - literally, anything besides the course of action he takes.

 Instead: Janek laughs at their discovery, acts like the glitched probe isn't a problem, and leaves them to wander around some more in the structure.
 A few minutes later, he goes off to have sex with Vickers and leaves the comm station unmanned.

 The result: Milburn and Fifield are left to their own devices, leading to the next point.